guerrinoservices/influencer-opportunity-finder/PRIVACY_POLICY.md

 - **Smart View:** Overlay scores on your storefront videos
 - **Track Usage:** Enforce tier limits (50/500/unlimited products per month)

+All analysis and data display actions are initiated manually by the user through explicit interaction with the Extension interface.

 ### 3.2 License Management

 We use license data to: